cjun01/Batch_KASP/README_V1.2.md

 ## Recommended workflow

-1. Prepare a clean marker CSV containing supported SNP and indel rows.
+1. Prepare a clean marker CSV/TSV containing supported SNP and indel rows.
 2. Validate marker positions and REF alleles against the reference with `check_markers_against_fasta.py`.
-3. Run `primer_design_indel_v4_3.py` using the original VCF or a background CSV when available.
+3. Run `primer_design_indel_v4_5.py` using the original VCF or a background CSV when available.
 4. Keep multiple ranked assays per marker if you want wet-lab choice.
 5. For difficult loci with unavoidable shared non-target variants in `A1` and `A2`, consider the flagged shared-variant tolerance mode.
 6. Add BLAST screening when specificity is a concern or when you want BLAST-assisted ranking.